Skip to main content

 4. Click the Generate New Token button.
 Enter a description for the token and click Generate.
 Omit Lifetime (days) to create a token that never expires.

-Your token will look similar to dap000000000000000000000000000000000.
-Copy this token and use it as the token input for the Databricks components.
+The token will look similar to dap000000000000000000000000000000000.
+Copy this token for use in the connection configuration.

 Personal Access Token

-From DataBricks, go to User Settings > Developer > Access Tokens > Manage > Generate New Token
+From Databricks, go to User Settings > Developer > Access Tokens > Manage > Generate New Token

 Host

-The hostname of your Databricks instance.
+The hostname of the Databricks instance.
 Include the entire domain name.
 For example, dbc-1234567890123456.cloud.databricks.com

 1. Create the service principal